facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 The idea behind blocks is to solve a few issues that have existed within Python Markdown block extensions.

-1. Markdown as numerous special syntaxes to define various elements, but as people try to add numerous plugins to perform specialized translations, it can become difficult to continuously come up with new, sensible syntax that does not conflict with some other plugin that is desired by users.
+1. Markdown has numerous special syntaxes to define various elements, but as people try to add numerous plugins to perform specialized translations, it can become difficult to continuously come up with new, sensible syntax that does not conflict with some other plugin that is desired by users.